giowe/api-tester/README.md

 - optionally, an option object with the following structure:
 ```
 {
-  verbose: true,  // Or false.
-Optional
+  verbose: true,  // Default to false
-  outfile: <fileName> // Optional
+  outfile: <fileName> // Default to null
 }
 ```

 The function will return a Promise that is resolved when all tests are finished.
-Using the outfile field you will generate a json and an html file with the specified name.
-In these files there will be a summary of tests' execution.
+Using the outfile field you will generate a .json and a .html file with the specified name.
+In these files there will be a summary of tests execution.

 ##### Example: